 Conclusions: Research is needed that includes patient-reported outcomes so it can add to an evidence-based medicine approach.
 Studies demonstrating patient-reported quality of life are not prevalent in the mainstream view of providers that treat schizophrenia.
 Nor do they hold a recognized place in current treatment methodologies.
 The lack of findings upholds the idea that more research needs to be conducted to identify the information and it needs to be presented to a wide base of providers.
 The information gathered from such research should shed light on how integrated medicine and interdisciplinary care will better serve patients with a diagnosis of schizophrenia.

 Tsuya B. In People with Schizophrenia, Does Cognitive Behavioral Therapy versus Antipsychotics Yield Better Patient-Reported Quality of Life: We Need to Ask Them.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.